top of page

 Jane Wan

-Lisa Zhu, Completing PhD in Clinical Psychology, Western University
+Tayla Bain: Completing PhD in Clinical Psychology at Simon Fraser University

 Katerina Giannoumis

-Johanna Keller, Completing Masters in Clinical Mental Health Sciences, University College London
+Johanna Keller: Completing MSc in Clinical and Mental Health Sciences at University College London

-Chloe White, Completing PhD in Clinical Psychology, Simon Fraser University
+Lisa Zhu: Completing PhD in Clinical Psychology at Western University

 Alexandra Smedmor